 Narcolepsy can be debilitating, particularly for those who experience more frequent cataplexy, the temporary, uncontrollable weakness in limbs and body parts that causes people to collapse.
 In these cases, narcolepsy can be dangerous, since these cataplexy episodes can occur during driving, or even cause you to fall over and get injured.
 The Sound Sleep Health specialists have years of experience in helping narcoleptics overcome their symptoms and gain better control over cataplexy.
-Visit one of the three offices in Kirkland and Seattle, Washington, for quality treatments and compassionate care for narcolepsy.
+Visit one of the two offices in Kirkland and Seattle, Washington, for quality treatments and compassionate care for narcolepsy.
 Call or book your appointment online.

 Narcolepsy is a condition that can have serious complications.
 It causes poor sleep quality at night, and intense fatigue during the day that inhibits daily functioning.

 Many narcoleptics can experience a temporary weakness in their limbs and other body parts, particularly if they’re under emotional stress.
 This weakening of the limbs is a condition called cataplexy.